felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Screenshots ==

 01. (Pro version) Social Settings metabox on Posts, Pages, Taxonomy / Terms, and User editing pages &mdash; Allows you to modify the default Schema type, title, headline (for Articles), description, image, video, preview an example share, preview the meta tags, and validate the webpage markup with online tools.
-02. (Pro version) A selection of Google Structured Data / Schema Markup options are shown based on the Schema Item Type.
+02. (Pro version) A selection of Google Schema / Structured Data / SEO Markup options are shown based on the Schema Item Type.
 This example shows the Schema Item Type https://schema.org/Review, along with its reviewed item type (product, restaurant, book, etc.), the item URL, and the item rating.
 03. (Pro version) An example of WPSSO JSON's Schema Recipe markup on Pinterest.
 04. (Pro version) Google's Structured Data Testing Tool showing results for an example of the Schema Item Type https://schema.org/TechArticle.